deepkit/deepkit-website2/src/pages/library/orm.md

 ## Query API

-The query API allows you to fetch and manipulate data in a type-safe manner.
+The query API allows you to fetch and manipulate data in a typesafe manner.

 Filtering uses a Mongo-Like query interface, that works for every database (even SQL) the same.